1956 All-Ireland Senior Hurling Championship final: Overview

-Sunday, 23rd September was the date of the 1956 All-Ireland senior hurling final between Cork and Wexford.
-The game was postponed by three weeks due an outbreak of polio across Munster.
-Cork were appearing in their fourth championship decider in five years, having won the previous three finals.
+The All-Ireland senior hurling finale between Cork and Wexford took place in 1956 on Sunday September 23.
+The game was postponed by three weeks due an outbreak of Polio across Munster.
+Cork was appearing in their fourth championship decider in five years, having won the previous three finals.
 Wexford last appeared in the championship decider in 1955, when they defeated Galway to capture their second All-Ireland title ever.
 Cork and Wexford last met in the All-Ireland final in 1954 with Cork taking the spoils on that occasion.

-Once again, a huge crowd of 83,096 turned out in Croke Park to see another eagerly anticipated All-Ireland hurling final between these two great teams.
-While the attendance was marginally smaller than these sides last encounter the interest was just as great.
-Christy Ring was going for his ninth All-Ireland winners’ medal while Wexford were seeking the ultimate endorsement of greatness: victory over Cork in an All-Ireland final and second championship in-a-row.
+Once again, a huge crowd of 83,096 turned out in Croke Park to see another eagerly anticipated All-Ireland hurling finale between the two teams.
+While the attendance was marginally smaller than the sides last encounter, the interest was just as great.
+Christy Ring was going for his eighth All-Ireland winners medal while Wexford was seeking the ultimate endorsement of greatness; victory over Cork in an All-Ireland finale and second championship in a row.

 Match report

 At 3:15pm the sliothar was thrown-in and the game began in earnest.
 Cork got off to a bad start with a point by Tim Flood and a goal by Padge Kehoe giving Wexford a strong lead after just three minutes.
-Cork’s fortunes failed to turn when Tony O'Shaughnessy was forced to retire early with a head injury while Vincy Twomey came on as the substitute.
+Cork's fortunes failed to turn when Tony O'Shaughnessy was forced to retire early with a head injury while Vincy Twomey came on as the substitute.
 Three points by Christy Ring and one each by Mick Regan and Éamonn Goulding kept Cork within striking distance at the interval.
-Wexford could have been in real trouble in the first half but for the quick thinking of Mick Morrissey who swept the sliothar away from the goal line deny Cork an almost certain goal.
-Tim Flood, Nicky Rackard, Martin Codd and Tom Dixon chipped in with further points for Wexford to ensure a 1-6 to 0-5 lead at half-time.
+Wexford could have been in real trouble in the first half, but for the quick thinking of Mick Morrissey who swept the sliothar away from the goal line denied Cork an almost certain goal.
+Tim Flood, Nicky Rackard, Martin Codd, and Tom Dixon chipped in with further points for Wexford to ensure a 1-6 to 0-5 lead at half-time.